vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-can-we-make-the-best-decision-about-how-to-give-spend-invest-or-lend-our-money.md

 In July 2018, Gallup reports almost 80 percent of us disapprove of Congress.
-It’s no wonder people are skeptical of Congress’s ability to make any kind of decision without corruption and cronyism – espe- cially about taxing and spending!
+It’s no wonder people are skeptical of Congress’s ability to make any kind of decision without corruption and cronyism – especially about taxing and spending!

-So, given that our government is corrupt, how do we get our govern- ment to pass laws that eliminate the corruption?
+So, given that our government is corrupt, how do we get our government to pass laws that eliminate the corruption?
 It’s a difficult dilemma.
 But, there is a practical path to making this change.

-In 2016 candidate Bernie Sanders demonstrated that there is a ground- swell of people who will contribute in small dollar amounts to counter the power of great wealth.
+In 2016 candidate Bernie Sanders demonstrated that there is a groundswell of people who will contribute in small dollar amounts to counter the power of great wealth.
 Whether or not you agree with his policies, we now know we can take our election process back when we put our mind, money and energy into it!
 We can all participate in a meaning-